avanzosc/odoo-addons/invoice_supplier_last_price_info/README.rst

     :alt: License: AGPL-3

 ================================
-move supplier last price info
+Invoice supplier last price info
 ================================
+* In products new fields:

+  * "Last supplier move",
-* In products new fields:"Last supplier move", "Last supplier move date", and "Last supplier move price".
+  * "Last supplier move date",
+  * "Last supplier move price"

 * When an supplier move is validated or canceled, the information of the last move in products is recalculated.
 * When modifying the unit price of a supplier move line that is not in draft